 Nothing in this paragraph 4 shall apply in respect of an NTS Exit Point or an NTS CSEP.

-For the purposes of paragraphs 4.2 and 4.3, subject to Section G5.8, in relation to a CSEP Supply Point, references to Supply Point Confirmation, Supply Point Registration Date, Supply Point Withdrawal shall be construed as references to the equivalent matters under the IGT Code pursuant to the provisions of IGTAD Section D2.1 (as reflected in the CSEP Supply Point Register).Supply Point Capacity Registration: DM Supply Points
+For the purposes of paragraphs 4.2 and 4.3, subject to Annex B-3 paragraph 12, in relation to a CSEP Supply Point, references to Supply Point Registration, Supply Point Registration Date and Supply Point Deregistration shall be construed as references to the equivalent matters under the IGT Code pursuant to the provisions of IGTAD Section D2.1 (as reflected in the CSEP Supply Point Register).

+References in this paragraph 4 to a User applying for, requesting or electing certain Registration Details in respect of a Proposed Supply Point, where such application, request or election is to be made by way of a Referable Registration Nomination, shall be construed on the basis that the User's application, request or election is subject to the condition that a Relevant CSS Request (in relation to which the Referable Registration Response is operational) becomes effective.

+Supply Point Capacity: Registration

-A User who submits a Supply Point Confirmation in respect of a Proposed Supply Point which is a DM Supply Point shall thereby [apply for Supply Point Capacity ("DM Supply Point Capacity") in accordance with Section G5.
+A User who becomes the Registered User of a:

+DM Supply Point shall be treated as having applied for and registered as holding Supply Point Capacity ("DM Supply Point Capacity"):

+(i) where the Supply Point Registration is effective on the basis of a Base Registration Nomination which specifies an operative Referable Registration Response, the amount of the Offered Supply Point Capacity specified in the operative Referable Registration Response, subject to Section G5.4.4(b);

+(ii) where paragraph (i) does not apply, the amount of Supply Point Capacity determined in accordance with Annex G-1;

-The User will if its Supply Point Confirmation becomes effective be registered as holding Supply Point Capacity at the DM Supply Point with effect from the Supply Point Registration Date, subject to paragraph 4.2.3 and until the User ceases in accordance with Section G to be the Registered User in respect of the relevant Supply Point.
+NDM Supply Point shall be treated as having applied for and registered as holding Supply Point Capacity ("NDM Supply Point Capacity") as determined in accordance with Section H4.1

+in each case with effect from the Supply Point Registration Date of the Supply Point.

 A User's Registered Supply Point Capacity in respect of a Registered DM Supply Point:

-may be increased or reduced subject to and in accordance with the conditions and requirements in Section G5 but subject to and save as otherwise provided by paragraph 4.9 in the case of a Seasonal Large Supply Point;
+may be increased or reduced subject to and in accordance with the conditions and requirements in Annex B-3 but subject to and save as otherwise provided by paragraph 4.9 in the case of a Seasonal Large Supply Point;

-shall not be reduced nor (subject to paragraph 4.7) increased other than as provided in paragraph (a), nor (subject to Section V4.3) shall the registration be terminated, except as provided in paragraph 4.2.4.
+shall not be reduced nor (subject to paragraph 4.7) increased other than as provided in paragraph (a), nor (subject to Section V4.3) shall the registration be terminated, except as provided in paragraph 4.3.1.

-The User will cease to be registered as holding DM Supply Point Capacity at the DM Supply Point when the User submits a Supply Point Withdrawal which becomes effective in respect of the relevant Supply Point in accordance with Section G3.2.
+A User's Registered Supply Point Capacity in respect of a Registered NDM Supply Point will be determined from time to time in accordance with Section H4.1.

-Supply Point CapacityRegistration: NDM Supply Points
+Supply Point Capacity: Cessation of Registration

-A User will be registered as holding Supply Point Capacity ("NDM Supply Point Capacity") in accordance with paragraph 4.3.3 at each Registered NDM Supply Point with effect from the Supply Point Registration Date.

-The User shall be deemed to have applied for NDM Supply Point Capacity when submitting a Supply Point Confirmation for a Proposed Supply Point which is an NDM Supply Point, and shall not make a separate application for such capacity.

-The NDM Supply Point Capacity which the User is from time to time registered as holding will be determined in accordance with Section H4.1.

-The User will cease to be registered as holding NDM Supply Point Capacity at the NDM Supply Point when the User submits a Supply Point Withdrawal which becomes effective in respect of the relevant Supply Point in accordance with Section G.
+The Registered User will cease to be registered as holding DM Supply Point Capacity at a DM Supply Point and NDM Supply Point Capacity at a NDM Supply Point when the User ceases to be the Registered User of the DM Supply Point or NDM Supply Point in accordance with Section G5.1.3.

 LDZ Capacity Registration: LDZ Supply Points

-Save as otherwise provided by paragraph 4.9 (Seasonal LDZ Capacity) a User will at all times be registered as holding LDZ Capacity at each LDZ Supply Point in an amount equal to the amount of the Supply Point Capacity which the User is for the time being registered as holding (pursuant to any provision of the Code) at that Supply Point; and save as aforesaid, Users will not make separate applications for such capacity.
+Save as otherwise provided by paragraph 4.9 a User will at all times be registered as holding LDZ Capacity at each LDZ Supply Point in an amount equal to the amount of the Supply Point Capacity which the User is for the time being registered as holding (pursuant to any provision of the Code) at that Supply Point (and a User shall not be required to apply for LDZ Capacity).

 In accordance with paragraph 4.4.1, a User will cease to be registered as holding LDZ Capacity at an LDZ Supply Point where it ceases to hold Supply Point Capacity at such Supply Point.